mxu000/CSC210/README.md

-# CSC210
+# CSC211
-Software Design Laboratory using Altera taught by Professor Mohammed S Saadi
+Fundamentals of Computer Systems using Altera taught by Professor Izidor Gertner